socioboard/Socioboard-5.0/Docker.README.md

 Twilio `Account SID` and `Auth Key` can be found in the API Keys section.
 To get a `Service ID` you will need to go the `Twilio Console` click on `Verify`, then `Services` and create a SocioBoard service.

-NOTE 2: If running behind a reverse proxy or exposing ports other than the default, be sure to change the URL scheme in the `# apply configs to config files` section of `docker/socioboard/init.sh`
+NOTE 2: If you would like to change the subdomains, be sure to change the URL scheme in the `# apply configs to config files` section of `docker/socioboard/init.sh`, in `docker/socioboard/config.sh` and in `docker/nginx/nginx-socioboard.conf`.

+You can also provide your own SSL certificate if necessary(see `docker/nginx/ssl/SSL.README.md`)

 Create and start containers:
 ```bash